 Is it just me or do you ever go out for dinner and have an OK starter and mains, but the dessert is absolutely fantastic, which makes you remember the whole meal as being exceptional?
 Maybe it is just me being so shallow.

 How many movies do you remember where the ending is so powerful that you can watch it again and again?
 Think Shawshank Redemption…

 So why should your interview be anything less?

-Remember my previous blog – it is more likely that you are remembered for the quality of questions you ask than the answers you give.
+Remember one of my previous blogs – it is more likely that you are remembered for the quality of questions you ask than the answers you give.
 So, why not plan the last 5 minutes of your interview?

 If you feel confident, then try an assumptive close (assume that you have the role or at least that you are going forward to the next round), for example:

 - Would it be possible for me to meet the team before I start?

 - Is there any chance of meeting some of my potential future colleagues as part of the selection process?
 Note: this process is as much your due diligence as it is theirs!

 - What would your expectations be of me during the first 3 months?

 - Any obstacles I need to be aware of?